 Hello, and welcome to “the shape of things to come”.
 This is a place to share and grow ideas about how to build the kind of future I’d like to see: one that’s environmentally and economically sustainable, socially connected, joyful and meaningful.

-I write about my adventures and experiences in trying to live a more sustainable life, drawing on personal experience and my scientific training.
+I write about my adventures and experiences in trying to live a more sustainable life and the lessons learnt along the way.
+I draw on both personal experience and my scientific training, and now that I’m back at uni I’m certain there will be many discussions focussed around my studies too.
 We only get one shot at life and I believe it’s important to make the most of the opportunities that come my way to put my values and beliefs into practice.

 Thank you for reading.
 Please comment and share your ideas for building the future you’d like to see.